grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

     # The CLI flags prefix for this block configuration is: query-scheduler.ring
     [etcd: <etcd>]

+    # The memberlist block configures the Gossip memberlist.
+    # The CLI flags prefix for this block configuration is: query-scheduler.ring
+    [memberlist: <memberlist>]

     multi:
       # (advanced) Primary backend storage used by multi-client.
       # CLI flag: -query-scheduler.ring.multi.primary